How to Decrease Your E-Liquid’s Nicotine Level

 If you’re like most vapers, you got interested in vaping as a way to help you quit smoking.
+Stepping down nicotine through vaping offers a way to do so.
 Vaping offers you a way to reduce the amount of damage your lungs and body suffers without giving up nicotine cold turkey.
 Instead, e-liquids use pure, concentrated nicotine that can easily be stepped down over time so you can keep on vaping on your regular schedule while gradually reducing your nicotine intake to zero.

 In order to effectively step down your nicotine level, you first need to determine the appropriate nicotine level to begin with.
 Different manufacturers offer different nicotine contents in their e-liquids.
 Some companies offer a small range of 0 to 6 mg of nicotine while others go as high as 24 mg.